 • Needs clean water

-• Sensitive chlorine
+• Sensitive to chlorine

 • Limited growth

-2. Pothos – Best Trailing Plant For Water Growing
+2. Pothos – Best Trailing Plant for Water Growing

 Pros